Social impact theory: Contemporary research

-In 1985, Mullen analyzed two factors that Latané associated with social impact theory.
-Mullen conducted a meta-analysis that examined the validity of the source strength and immediacy.
+In 1985, Mullen conducted a meta-analysis on the validity of two factors that Latané associated with social impact theory: source strength and immediacy.
 The studies that were analyzed were sorted by the method of measurement used, with the self-reported data in one category and the behavior measurements in the other category.
 Mullen's results showed that the source strength and immediacy were only supported in cases in which tension was self-reported and not when behavior was measured.
 He thus concluded that Latané's source strength and immediacy were weak and lacked consistency.
 Critics of Mullen's study, however, argue that perhaps not enough studies were available or included, which may have skewed his results and given him an inaccurate conclusion.

 A study conducted by Constantine Sedikides and Jeffrey M. Jackson took another look at the role of strength within social impact theory.
 This study was conducted in a birdhouse at a zoo.
 In one scenario, an experimenter dressed as a birdkeeper walked into the birdhouse and told visitors that leaning on the railing was prohibited.
 This was considered a high-strength scenario because of the authority that a zookeeper possesses within a zoo.
 The other scenario involved an experimenter dressed in ordinary clothes addressing the visitors with the same message.
 The study results showed that visitors responded better to the high-strength scenario, with fewer individuals leaning on the railing after the zookeeper had told them not to.
 The study also tested the effect that immediacy had on social impact.
 This was done by measuring the incidences of leaning on the rail immediately after the message was delivered and later.
 The results showed that immediacy played a role in determining social impact since fewer people leaned on the rails immediately after the message.
 The visitors in the birdhouse were studied as members of the group they came with to determine how the number of targets would influence the targets' behavior.
 The group size ranged from 1 to 6, and the results showed that those in larger groups were less likely to comply with the experimenter's message than those in smaller groups.
 All of these findings support the parameters of Latané's social impact theory.